EA-05-003 - Materials Testing Incorporated

 The NRC has concluded that information regarding the reasons for the violation, the corrective actions taken and planned to correct the violation and prevent recurrence, and the date when full compliance was achieved is already adequately addressed on the docket in this letter and the enclosed inspection report.
 Therefore, you are not required to respond to this violation unless the description herein does not accurately reflect your corrective actions or your position.
 In that case, or if you choose to provide additional information, you should follow the instructions specified in the enclosed Notice.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response will be made available electronically for public inspection in the NRC Public Document Room or from the Publicly Available Records (PARS) component of NRC’s document system (ADAMS).
-ADAMS is accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html (the Public NRC Library).
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response will be made available electronically for public inspection in the NRC Public Document Room or from the Publicly Available Records (PARS) component of NRC's document system (ADAMS).
+ADAMS is accessible from the NRC Web site at the Public NRC Library.
 (Note:Public access to many documents in ADAMS has been temporarily suspended so that security reviews of publicly available documents may be performed and potentially sensitive information removed.
 Please check the NRC website for updates on the resumption of ADAMS access to all documents.)
 To the extent possible, your response should not include any personal privacy, proprietary or safeguards information so that it can be made available to the public without redaction.
-The NRC also includes significant enforcement actions on its web site at http://www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 We appreciate your cooperation in this matter.